 I am a writer and mentor and have shared my story of redemption with youth and young adults at high schools, universities and conferences across the nation.
 While serving nineteen years in prison, I transformed my life, and once I returned home, I began mentoring young males who were headed down the same destructive path that led me to prison.

 Despite the crime I was convicted of or the lengthy sentence I served, I refuse to allow my past to define who I am or what I am capable of.
 I use my story to inspire and motivate others and unpack the causes of youth violence.
 I have worked with youth at the Detroit Job Corps, Cody High School, Don Bosco Hall, Osborn High School, Henry Ford High School, and Tri-County Educational Center, to name a few.
 I have also lectured at the University of Wisconsin–Platteville, the University of Michigan, Fordham University, Wayne State University, Marygrove College, and Pace University, and now teach a course as part of The Atonement Project, a project I created to help victims and violent offenders heal through the power of the arts.
 In 2012, I was awarded the Black Male Engagement Leadership Award and serve as the national spokesperson for Black Male Engagement (BMe), a network of Black men engaged in their community.
 I am a 2013 MIT Media Lab Director's Fellow and a 2014 W.K.
 Kellogg Community Leadership Network Fellow.
-I also recently did a TED talk on the main stage at TED's 30th Anniversary Conference in Vancouver, British Columbia.
-My talk at TedxMidwest in 2013 was an audience favorite and is featured on my homepage.
+In March 2014, I shared my story on the world-renowned TED stage, and in just four months my talk received more than 1,000,000 views.